mykola-vrmchk/maxwell-boltzmann-distribution/README.md

 # maxwell-boltzmann-distribution
-It is a small university project, goals of which is to simulate a gas of solid spheres, and to get Maxwell-Boltzmann speed distribution modeled
+It is a small university project, goals of which are to simulate a gas of solid spheres, and to get Maxwell-Boltzmann speed distribution

 You can see exaple of simulation at media/uniform_initialization.mp4